uviclibraries/rstudio/tidyverse-data.md

 </div>

 **Second option: nesting**

-<br> In Tasks 4.1-1 and 4.1-2, we ran two commands, resulting in two
-separate variables containing the column names:
+In Tasks 4.1-1 and 4.1-2, we ran two commands, resulting in two separate variables containing the column names:

 - `purchaseDataColumnNames`: Ordered as they would be if the file were